 The changes to immigration family policies will help New Zealand attract and retain skilled migrants, and ensure that family migrants can settle well and are self-sufficient.

 New Zealand faces growing global competition for migrants with the skills we need to grow our economy.
 Being able to sponsor your parents to live here is important to help attract and retain skilled migrants.
 As a result of these policy changes, many skilled migrants who wish to sponsor their parents for residence here will experience a swifter decision and less bureaucratic criteria.
 This will give New Zealand a competitive advantage in the international hunt for these highly skilled workers.

 These immigration policy changes will also help ensure we are attracting family migrants who are self-sufficient and can settle well.
 The door will still be open to parents of other migrants but their applications will not be prioritised.

-The sponsorship term will remain at five years but the Government has decided it will amend the Immigration Act 2009 at some time in the future which will extend the sponsorship term to 10 years.
+The sponsorship term for parents will initially remain at five years, but the Government has decided it will amend the Immigration Act 2009 at some time in the future to extend the sponsorship term for family-sponsored migrants to 10 years.

 The timing for this amendment has not been decided.

 See our questions and answers and factsheet for more information.